trailofbits/deepstate-test-suite/orchestrator/README.md

 # orchestrator

-> TODO

-A "master" orchestration engine to efficiently spin up harnesses for analysis
+A master orchestration engine to efficiently spin up harnesses for analysis.